royyandzakiy/esp-idf-mqtt-basic/README.md

 - You can test the mqtt of the device by publishing to the topic `/topic/qos0`
 - enjoy!

+## To do:
+- as mentioned in the original [ESP IDF protocols repo](https://github.com/espressif/esp-idf/tree/ae256e9ca23a85e05f6a9ff31805028d3e823f4d/examples/protocols), to make an internet connection, this uses the function `example_connect()` which is currently unsafe and is used for simplification purposes (for details, go check the repo)
+- change the wifi implementation to then use the [ESP IDF WIFI Station repo](https://github.com/espressif/esp-idf/tree/ae256e9ca23a85e05f6a9ff31805028d3e823f4d/examples/wifi/getting_started/station)

 ---

 ## Changes